sb-ncbr/overprot/OverProtCore/README.md

 ## Steps

 The following steps are performed.
 (Individual steps can be skipped by commenting out corresponding sections in `overprot.py`.)
+Detailed description of each step is provided in `doc/Description_of_methods.pdf`.

 - **Download the list of domains** for the family (by `domains_from_pdbeapi.py`).
 Output: